zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 			a backup is running.

  zfs/label		A label that can be used to differentiate this set of
-			backups from others, not required.
+			snapshots from others, not required.
+If multiple schedules are running on the same machine, using distinct labels for each schedule is needed - otherwise one schedule could remove snapshots taken by another schedule according to it's snapshot-retention policy.
+			(see "zfs/keep")

  zfs/verbose		Set to false by default, setting to true makes the
 			service produce more output about what it's doing.